-202 3 2022 RMB'000 RMB'000 Loss on disposal of a subsidiary (Note 42) (28,643 3) (21,131) Impairment loss on property, plant and equipment - (3,940) Reversal of impairment loss on solar power plants, net 141,006 Loss allowance reversed/(recognised) on trade and other receivables, contract assets and other non-current assets, net 17,16 5 (7,263)
+2024 2023

+RMB'000 RMB'000

+Loss on disposal of a subsidiary - (28,643)

+Loss allowance (recognised)/reversed on certain trade and other receivables,

+contract assets and other non-current assets, net (48,654) 17,165

 The Group's reportable segments are strategic business units that offer different products.
 They are managed separately because each business requires different technology and marketing strategies.